 Feel free to put your own timeframe in the second criteria.
 With this workflow, reps will always be alerted of leads once qualified but fell through the cracks for some reason.
 If they find out the lead is no longer sales-ready, revert the lifecycle stage back to an MQL so the lead can continue getting nurtured.

 On the marketing side, contacts not engaged with your website or marketing emails can be warmed back up.
 A good way to do this is with a “special” offer for just those unengaged contacts.
 This could be a special e-book (or one that’s not behind a form), a discount, or whatever offer you think of that would entice your audience.

 From here, you just set the criteria on what you deem as “unengaged” such as:

 - Length of time since last website visit

 - Length of time since last email open/click

 - Last form submission

-And after that, set your automated email nurture to go out.
-This is very similar to the other nurture workflow I covered earlier, but the trigger criteria and content of the emails is much different.
+Then, set your automated email nurture to go out.
+This is very similar to the other nurture workflow I covered earlier, but the trigger criteria and content of the emails are much different.

 Hopefully, you are at (or soon will be!) a point where you’re onboarding so many new customers that manually completing all of the actions is overwhelming.
-This is the perfect opportunity to create a workflow that simply triggers off of when a contact’s lifecycle is changed to “Customer.”
+This is the perfect opportunity to create a workflow to trigger when a contact’s lifecycle is changed to “Customer.”

-From here, a variety of actions can be scheduled such as:
+From here, schedule a number of actions such as: